nelisss/GarLeveltoDO/README.md

 Run the script from top to bottom, input the Strength Level csv when prompted.

 ### Import in Day One
+To import the CSV into Day One, follow the instructions on the [Day One website](https://dayoneapp.com/guides/settings/importing-data-to-day-one/).
 Currently, CSV import is only supported on iOS.
-I will add a JSON zip export as well, which can be imported on iOS, MacOS, Android, and in the Web App.

-To import the CSV into Day One, follow the instructions on the [Day One website](https://dayoneapp.com/blog/help_guides/importing-data-from-csv/).
+To import the Zip file with JSON content into Day One, follow the instructions for your platform of choice on the [Day One website](https://dayoneapp.com/guides/settings/importing-data-to-day-one/).
+JSON import is supported on all platforms, I've tested on the Web App and iOS (not working).

+### Notes
+- The timezone of the system that runs the script is used.
+I'm unsure of what timezones are used for the output CSVs, so the output times might not correspond to actual times.

 ## Roadmap

 - [x] Add venv installation (requirements.txt)
 - [x] Unify notebooks
+- [x] Add other output formats (JSON zip)
 - [ ] Improve generalizability by adding supported Garmin activities
   - Currently supported Garmin activity types: Running, Hiking, Walking, Treadmill Running, Cycling, Mountain Biking, Open Water Swimming, Pool Swim.
-  - Unsupported activities will only show some very generic info.
+  - Unsupported activities will only show some very generic info, and some might not work at all.
-- [ ] Add other output formats (JSON zip)
 - [ ] Create .exe installer
 - [ ] ...

 ## Issues
-- No timezone support
+- Many
+- Zip import on iOS is currently not working, gives an error (DOCore.DOImporterError error 1)

 ## License